datawire/reference-infrastructure-fabric/README.md

 **A:** Why did you write this guide?

-**Q:** We use this guide to run Kubernetes clusters at Datawire.io and we thought it was useful information that other developers would find useful!
+**Q:** We use this guide to run Kubernetes clusters at Datawire and we thought it was useful information that other developers would find useful!

 **A:** How do I delete a fabric?

-**Q:** Check out the [Tearing down a Fabric document](docs/destroy_fabric.md).
+**Q:** Check out the [Tearing down a Fabric](docs/destroy_fabric.md) document.
 It's very straightforward.

-**A:** Why are your questions notated as answers?
+**A:** Why are the questions marked as answers?

 **Q:** What?

 ## License

-Project is open-source software licensed under **Apache 2.0**.
+This project is open-source software licensed under **Apache 2.0**.
 Please see [LICENSE](LICENSE) for more information.